 When do I renew?

 An EFP is valid for 10 years.
 After 10 years it will need to be renewed to be considered valid and current.
 You can find your completion date on your EFP completion letter or certificate.
+If you are selling your product to a company that requires an EFP, you may be required to renew your EFP sooner.
+Check the requirements of your contract.

 What do I do if I can’t find my completion letter or certificate?